 Why Do Invisalign Patients Need to Wear Retainers?

-Caring for your retainers is very similar to caring for your Invisalign trays.
-You can clean most retainers with toothpaste and a soft-bristled toothbrush, so get in the habit of brushing your retainers every time you brush your teeth.
+Patients will need to make the same effort to care for their retainers as they did when caring for their Invisalign aligners.
+Most retainers can be cleaned with toothpaste and a soft-bristled toothbrush, so get in the habit of brushing your retainer every time you brush your teeth.